MichaIng/DietPi-Docs/docs/install.md

     ![DietPi Hyper-V boot without network](assets/images/dietpi-HyperV-boot-wo-network.jpg){: width="722" height="164" loading="lazy"}

-    Then you have to check and repair your Hyper-V virtual switch configuration.
+    Then you have to check and repair your network configuration within the **Virtual Switch Manager**.

-    It may also be necessary to deselect the "Safe start" option in your virtual machine settings:
+    It may also be necessary to deselect the "Enable Secure Boot" option in your virtual machine settings (at least select "Microsoft UEFI Certificate Authority"):

     ![DietPi Hyper-V safe start option](assets/images/dietpi-HyperV-safe-start.png){: width="600" height="240" loading="lazy"}